QBO Monitoring 1953-Present

 Observations of the QBO

-The data used for analyzing QBO in zonal wind were acquired from selected stations near the equator since 1953.
+The data used for analyzing QBO in zonal wind were obtained from selected stations near the equator since 1953.
 The earlier data observations were calculated by combining the observation of the three radiosonde/rawindsonde stations Canton Island (closed 1967), Gan/Maledive Islands (closed 1975), and Singapore (-present).
 The measurement of QBO in zonal wind was conducted within 2 degree latitude from equator.
 The data were collected and computed by Barabara Naujokat (one of scientists in stratospheric research group at the Free University Berlin) from 1953 onward from Canton Island, Gan(Maledives) and Singapore.
 These dataset are mostly used to describe the QBO and are supposed to be representative of the equatorial belt since all studies have shown that longitudinal differences in the phase of the QBO are small (FU Berlin).It should be noted, however, that some uncertainties arose at higher levels during the early years from the scarcity of observations.
 More information on the original data can be found in Naujokat (1986).

 |Canton Island (91700)||02 46 S / 171 43 W||Jan.1953-Aug.1967|